daveerwin1/angular-albums/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.1.

-## Requirements to run locally
+## Requirements to run

-Requires a mongoDB server `sudo apt-get install mongodb`
+Requires a mongoDB server `sudo apt-get install mongodb` or use an mlab server

 Requires a node.js server use command: `node server`

-Put mongoDB credentials in .env in project root
+Put mongoDB credentials in .env in project root.
+Use localhost or mlab address

 ## Development server